-The pension company that manages the compulsory pension fund has a deadline of five working days from the date of initiating the closing of the personal account to allocate funds to the payment account for II pillar contributions.
+The compulsory pension company that manages the compulsory pension fund has a deadline of five working days from the date of initiating the closing of the personal account to allocate funds to the payment account for II pillar contributions.

 Upon settlement of the obligation by the custodian bank, the following working day it is verified whether the funds have been transferred to the account of the legal recipient of funds – the Raiffeisen Pension Insurance Company (currently the only MOD) that will pay the pension on the basis of individual capitalized savings.

 REGOS informs the Pension Insurance Company electronically on the data from R-POD form and the amount of transferred funds.
 Upon receipt of the aforementioned information, the pension insurance company will contact the future pension beneficiary regarding the conclusion of the Contract on pension based on individual capitalized savings.

 If, after the conclusion of the said contract, contribution is subsequently paid to the pension beneficiary, REGOS will transfer such funds to the pension insurance company with which the pension beneficiary has concluded a Contract on pension.
 In this case, the pension insurance company and the pension beneficiary will conclude an annexe to the Contract on pension which will determine the new amount of pension.